 A positive test may be due to:

-Granulomatous thyroiditis(an immune reaction of the thyroid gland that often follows an upper respiratory infection)
+Granulomatous or subacute thyroiditis(an immune reaction of the thyroid gland that often follows an upper respiratory infection)

 - Hashimoto thyroiditis (a reaction of the immune system against the thyroid gland)